 Reimbursement of expenses:

-User expenses for the Transnational Access are paid by ERIGrid (EU H2020 Programme).
+User expenses for the lab access are paid by ERIGrid (EU H2020 Programme).
 This includes travel to UDEX (OCT) by plane, accommodation, daily subsistence, and daily transportation during the stay.

 For the user projects taking place in UDEX, OCT will refund the stay expenses when the stay is finished: the user must declare the incurred expenses and present the invoices/receipts to OCT in order to get the refund.